Board of Directors: Executive Committee

 Tyler Gulden received a BFA from Alfred University and an MFA from University of Massachusetts Dartmouth and has been a studio potter for 20 years.
 Former director of Watershed Center for the Ceramic Arts, Tyler returned full time to his studio practice in 2012.
 In addition to his studio practice, Tyler builds kilns and teaches at Southern Maine Community College.
 He has conducted workshops, lectures and demonstrations at art centers and schools around New England, and his functional porcelain and stoneware pieces are exhibited nationally and internationally.

-Nate Rudy, MCA Board Vice President
+Nate Rudy, MCA Board Secretary

 City of Hallowell, City Manager